CiscoDevNet/pathman-sr/dCloud/README.md

 **Note:**
 The Pathman_SR app has been tested with:
- - Lithium SR3
+ - Lithium
- - Beryllium SR1
+ - Beryllium
- - Beryllium SR2
+ - Boron
- - Beryllium SR3
+ - Carbon
- - Boron 0.5.0 Snapshot
+ - Nitrogen

 **No changes are needed to run this app towards the above-mentioned topology in dCloud.**